noahgibbs/madscience_octopress/source/index.markdown

 slower path that teaches you what the tools do and why &mdash;
 deep knowledge for developers who like to know how everything ticks.

-{% blockquote Yehuda Katz, (about Rebuilding Rails) %}
+{% blockquote Yehuda Katz, (about <a href="http://rebuilding-rails.com">Rebuilding Rails</a>) %}
 I saw your talk at Gogaruco.
 It was fun!

 Your methodology maps onto how I like to learn things: from the ground up from first principles.
 {% endblockquote %}

+### The Awesome Package

+Skip this for now.
+There will be a huge package later with video interviews and all the trimmings.

+When it exists, you can upgrade to it freely at any time without penalty.
+It will cost much, much less than hiring a contractor to set up your deployment, or hiring a full-time DevOps guy.

+For now, skip down to "the Class Package" for individual developers paying for their own.

 ### The Class Package

-Get the class textbook and videos for only $99.99.
+Get the class text and videos for only $99.99.
 You'll get free updates for life.

 <div class="text-center">
-  <a href="https://gum.co/rubymadscience" class="btn btn-lg btn-warning buy-me-button">Buy Ruby Mad Science securely on Gumroad<br/>w/ 60-Day Guarantee</a>
+  <a href="https://gum.co/rubymadscience" class="btn btn-lg btn-warning buy-me-button">Buy Ruby Mad Science (Beta) securely on Gumroad<br/>w/ 60-Day Guarantee</a>
 </div>

 <p class="small">You'll get a receipt automatically, or a
   <a href="http://blog.gumroad.com/post/64055496293/your-receipt-is-in-the-bag-invoicing-for-buyers-and">standard Gumroad invoice</a>
   if you ask.
 I'd love to help you <b>expense this</b> or <b>get a tax deduction</b>.)</p>

-<span class="text-danger">PLEASE NOTE:</span> This is an early release of Ruby Mad Science.
-While that has good points, it means the <span class="lead text-danger">CLASS IS NOT DONE YET</span>.
-If that's a problem for you, please don't buy, or ask for a refund.
-Sign up for my mailing list to be notified when it's done.
+<span class="text-danger">PLEASE NOTE:</span> I'm really, really looking for <b>beta testers</b>.
+Even the prototype of this software is far better than what you've had to deal with.
+But I want it <i>perfect</i> for my audience.
+You can help me <b>and</b> get started with the best deployment software in the world before anybody else gets it.
+How cool is that?
+You'll get more of my time and attention for your issues -- a $200/hr value, yours free for beta testing.
+And of course, the full no-questions-asked money-back guarantee applies in every case, yours included.

 <div class="panel panel-primary">
   <div class="panel-heading">
-    <h3 class="panel-title">Tell Me When This is Done, But Send Great Stuff NOW</h3>
+    <h3 class="panel-title">Tell Me When This is Done</h3>
   </div>
   <div class="panel-body">
     {% include mailing_list_signup.html %}